phenomenalpotato/aws-modernization-with-trendmicro-devsecops/content/60_Container_Image_Assurance/02_container_security.md

 ![EKS_CS](/images/ekscs22.PNG)

-- **Now our deploy has not been blocked as we are not trying to deploy a privileged container**
+- **Now our deployment has not been blocked as we are not trying to deploy a privileged container**

 {{% notice info %}}
 <p style='text-align: left;'>